 This yields only two possibilities, either $\phi (\sigma _{\alpha })=1$ or $ \phi (\sigma _{\alpha })=\infty$.
-Also in the free case, both values $1$ and $\infty$ can be achieved: a semicircle law ($\alpha =2$) satisfy $\phi (\sigma _{2})=1$~\cite{Bel2}; a Cauchy distribution $\sigma_1$, which is $\boxplus$-strictly stable of index $\alpha =1$, satisfy $\phi(\sigma _{1})=\infty$.
-Later we also consider free and Boolean $1/2$-stable laws. \begin{rem} Until now, we have not been able to say much about classical stable laws, except for the Cauchy distributions.
-However, an upper bound can be estimated for the free divisibility indicator of the Gaussian distribution $N(0,1)$, i.e., the $2$-stable law in probability theory.
+Also in the free case, both values $1$ and $\infty$ can be achieved: the semicircle law ($\alpha =2$) satisfies $\phi (\sigma _{2})=1$~\cite{Bel2}; the Cauchy distribution $\sigma_1$, which is $\boxplus$-strictly stable of index $\alpha =1$, satisfies $\phi(\sigma _{1})=\infty$.
+Later we also consider free and Boolean $1/2$-stable laws. \begin{rem} An upper bound can be estimated for the free divisibility indicator of the Gaussian distribution $N(0,1)$, i.e., the $2$-stable law in probability theory.
 Indeed, one can show, using Theorem \ref{thm01} and numerical computations of cumulants\footnote{The authors would like to thank Professor Franz Lehner for his assistance to improve these numerical computations. }, that $\phi (N(0,1))<1.2$.
 The lower bound $\phi (N(0,1))\geq 1$, which is much harder to prove, is implicit in Belinschi et al.~\cite{BBLR}. \end{rem} The free divisibility indicators of Cauchy and delta distributions are infinity since they are the fixed points of $\mathbb{B}_t$~\cite{Bel2}.
 The following theorem shows that there are other measures with their free divisibility indicators equal to $\infty$, while they are not fixed points of $\mathbb{B}_t$.

 \begin{thm} Any $\uplus$-stable distribution $\nu$ of index $1/2$ is $\boxplus$-infinitely divisible.
 Moreover, $\phi(\nu)=\infty$. \end{thm} \begin{proof} Thanks to Proposition \ref{prop47}, we may assume that $\nu$ is $\uplus$-strictly stable.
 The reciprocal Cauchy transform of $\nu$ is given by~\cite{S-W}